CredaCash/CredaCash/BUILDING.md

 		rm *.bat
 		chmod +x *.sh

-4. Check that the command "python" will run python:
+4. Check that the command "python" will run Python:

-		which python
+		python --version

-	If this command does not report "/usr/bin/python", then run the command:
+	If this command does not report the Python version, then run the command:

+		sudo ln /usr/bin/python3 /usr/bin/python

+	or, if you are using Python v2.7, run the command:

 		sudo ln /usr/bin/python2 /usr/bin/python

-	or, if you have python3, then run the command:

-		sudo ln /usr/bin/python3 /usr/bin/python
+	and then recheck that "python --version" works.

 5. Fetch the dependencies: